 - Last updated:

-There is a range of services to assist people to settle into the Sunshine Coast.
+There are a range of services that assist people to settle into the Sunshine Coast.
 They can help with English language classes and access to health, employment, education and transport.

 Suncoast Settlement ProgramProvides free confidential information to support permanent residents who have arrived in the last 5 years as refugees, humanitarian entrants or family stream migrants.
 Get help to access services such as health, employment, education and transport and better understand various aspects of life in Australia.